Yudai-Chen/MyProfile/content/project/Yalnix-Operating-System/index.md

 ---
-title: Special Collections
+title: Yalnix Operating System
-summary: A data display web application.
+summary: A Unix-like Operating System for RCS421 simulated hardware and X11 Windows System, including both kernel and file system with all basic functionalities such as memory management, interrupt handling, context switching and I/O handling.
-date: "2020-08-07T00:00:00Z"
+date: "2020-05-20T00:00:00Z"
 external_link: ""

 image: